John D. James, Thomas G. James, and David D. James: Careers and court cases

 Born in the 1810s in the Nashville, Tennessee area, they grew wealthy as interstate slave traders and bankers before the American Civil War.
 They had a stand at the Forks of the Road slave market in Natchez, Mississippi where they sold people that had been transported from the Upper South.

 In 1835, a formerly enslaved woman named Julia sued her daughter Harriet's owner Samuel T. McKenney, and slave traders William Walker and Thomas D. James on the basis that she had been trafficked illegally through a free state (Illinois) so that she could be resold in Missouri and therefore was entitled to her freedom.
 In 1848, John D. James sold nine enslaved people to a Joseph J. B. Kirk in Point Coupee Parish, Louisiana.
 One of those people, Simon, repeatedly tried to escape and was ultimately drowned while on the run.
 Kirk sued James under Louisiana's slave redhibition laws, which were essentially mandatory warranties.
-According to historian Ariela J. Gross, James argued in court that Louisiana was endangered slavery itself by the application of these laws.
+According to historian Ariela J. Gross, James argued in court that Louisiana was endangering slavery itself by the application of these laws.